Android 13 Battery Drain

 5. Likewise, do so for all the apps that occupy a higher position in that list.

-6. Once done, verify if the Android 13 battery drain issue has been fixed or not.
+6. Once done, verify if it fixes the battery charging issue on Android 15.

 FIX 2: Disable Always On Display